hsivonen/recode_cpp/README.md

 ## Building

-Git, GNU Make and a version of GCC recent enough to accept `-std=c++14` are assumed to be already installed.
+Git, GNU Make and a version of GCC recent enough to accept `-std=c++17` are assumed to be already installed.
+(Ubuntu 18.04 is known to work.)

 ### 0. Install Rust (including Cargo) if you haven't already